apwbs/MARTSIA-Algorand/README.md

 ### Message reading

 Once you have obtained a part of a key from all the authorities, open the 'reader.py' file and run the generate_public_parameters() function.
-Then put the right values in the message_id and slice_id constants and run the main() function to read the message.
+Then put the right values in the 'message_id' and
+'slice_id' constants and run the main() function to read the message.